masha-a-m/crud-api/README.md

 ---

-# 📚 MySQL CRUD API - User Management
+# 📚  CRUD API - User Management

-A simple Express.js API for managing users using a MySQL database.
+A simple Express.js API for managing users using a pg database.
 It supports basic **CRUD operations** (Create, Read, Update, Delete) and is ideal for beginners learning how to build RESTful APIs.

 ---